 The Model Cost Deflation Trap

 The data says otherwise.
-DeepSeek cut inference costs 50% in 2025 through sparse attention.
-OpenAI dropped GPT-4o pricing by 80% between launch and early 2026.
-Anthropic's per-token costs fell as Haiku and Sonnet models got cheaper.
+DeepSeek cut inference costs 50% in 2025 through sparse attention, OpenAI dropped GPT-4o pricing 80% between launch and early 2026, and Anthropic's per-token costs fell as Haiku and Sonnet got cheaper.
+And yet Anthropic's gross margins came in 10 percentage points below their own internal projections, and OpenAI's inference costs surged to $8.4 billion in 2025 despite cheaper models.

-And yet Anthropic's gross margins came in 10 percentage points below their own internal projections.
-OpenAI's inference costs surged to $8.4 billion in 2025 despite cheaper models.
 The mechanism is straightforward: cheaper models unlock new use cases, which drive more usage, which fills the cost gap.
-When inference gets 50% cheaper, customers do not pocket the savings.
+When inference gets 50% cheaper, customers don't pocket the savings.
 They run 3x more queries.
+Jevons paradox, the same dynamic that played out in cloud computing, bandwidth, and storage, applies to AI inference with equal force.

 What an AI-Native Operating Model Requires